BindaCMS/binda/README.md

 $ rails g binda:install
 ```

+Now you are good to go.
+Good job!

+To get into details read [Binda Guidelines](https://github.com/lacolonia/binda/wiki).

 **Warning: run the installer once.** Running the installer for each application environment will cause issues with users' passwords.
 Also remember that if you need to re-install Binda you need to drop all Binda database tables first.

-To get into details read [Binda Guidelines](https://github.com/lacolonia/binda/wiki).

 ## Bug reporting